Alhambra Creek: Human history and development

 The John Muir National Historic Site, located in Martinez, California, preserves the 14-room mansion where the naturalist and writer John Muir lived, as well as a nearby 325 acre tract of oak woodland and grassland historically owned by the Muir family.
 The main site is on the edge of town, in the shadow of State Route 4, also known as the "John Muir Parkway".
 The mansion was built in 1883 by prominent physician and horticulturalist Dr. John Strentzel, Muir's father-in-law, with whom Muir went into partnership, managing his fruit ranch of 2600 acre.

-The upper watershed was the original source for the Alhambra Bottled Water Company.
+The Alhambra Springs in the upper watershed was the original source for the Alhambra Bottled Water Company.
 Circa 1897, Loren M. Lasell bought 300 acre in Vaca Canyon on upper Alhambra Valley Road.
 There were hot sulfur springs, clear springs and a small resort.
 In 1902, Mr. Lasell built a 2-inch galvanized pipe from the spring to a bottling plant in downtown Martinez across from the train station, approximately 6 miles (10 km).
 The Alhambra Water Company was born.
 As the business grew, glass-lined railcars were used to carry water to bottling plants in Oakland and San Francisco.
 Today, Alhambra Water comes from elsewhere.

 Residential development has spread from downtown Martinez up the watershed: in the 1920s, it reached up the valley to Highway 4, in the 1960s it spread south of Highway 4 and up into Alhambra Valley, and in the 1980s and 1990s it moved into the hills in the upper watershed.